JonathanWenger/probabilistic-linear-solvers-for-ml/README.md

 ```

 #### Calibration Experiments
-Calibration experiments performed using the [flight dataset from January 2020](/data/kernel_matrix_inversion/flight_delay_jan2020.zip) can be run in the following way.
+Calibration experiments performed using the [flight delay dataset](/data/kernel_matrix_inversion/flight_delay_jan2020.zip) from January 2020 can be run in the following way.

 ```bash
 python experiments/scripts/kernel_matrix_inversion.py